 What Is Servant Leadership?

 Servant leadership is a leadership style built upon the principle of serving others.
-This reverses the common conception that many have of leadership, which assumes that others should serve the leader.
+This goes against many’s conceptions of leadership that others should serve the leader.

-The idea of servant leadership was formulated by Robert K. Greenleaf after he read an essay by Herman Hesse’s book, Journey to the East.
-In that book, the main character was one of a number of servants – but when he disappeared one day, the other servants realized that they had not lost another servant, but their unspoken leader.
+Robert K. Greenleaf formulated the idea of servant leadership after reading an essay in Herman Hesse’s book, Journey to the East.
+The main character of the book was one of several servants.
+When he disappeared one day, the other servants realized they had lost more than another servant.
+They had lost their unspoken leader.

 - Building community

-Although Spears pointed out that this list was not exhaustive, it did provide insight into the potential value of servant leadership as an idea.
+Spears points out that this list is not exhaustive.
+However, it provides insight into the potential value of servant leadership as an idea.

 Servant Leadership vs. Other Leadership Styles